 Years 12 & 13

 A full programme of activities is put in place in the Sixth Form to ensure that students are aware of the options available to them.
 Support is provided with applications to University, further education or apprenticeships/employment.
+Students are also encouraged to take part in enrichment opportunities such as summer schools and projects.

 Additional sources of information: